mahouboy23/IB-notes/Points.md

     - Connecting the unstable housing conditions depicted in the text to the broader issue of housing instability in poverty-stricken families.
     - How housing instability affects familial relationships and community dynamics.

+How does the author use symbolism or imagery to convey the theme in the excerp

+How does the choice of narrative perspective enforce the portail of your global issue in the excerpt.

+Explore how the setting contribute to the atmosphere surrounding instance global issue

+Can you identify any element in the setting that intensify or mitigate the impact of the global issues